-Volunteer: You can sign up to volunteer for Durham Refugee Day through our Volunteer Sign-up Form.
-Please contact Nayo at CWS <KNayo@CWSGlobal.org> or Adam Clark at World Relief <AClark@WR.org> with questions or for group opportunities.
+Volunteer: You can sign up to volunteer for Durham Refugee Day through our Volunteer Sign-up Form (closed for 2022 event).
+Please contact Nayo at CWS KNayo@CWSGlobal.org or Adam Clark at World Relief AClark@WR.org with questions or for group opportunities.

-Financial support: If you would like to be a sponsor for Durham Refugee Day 2019, please contact Sarah Jacoby Murphy at firstname.lastname@example.org for more information.
+Financial support: If you would like to be a sponsor for Durham Refugee Day 2019, please contact Courtney McCurdy at CMcCurdy@cwsglobal.org for more information.

 How can I become a vendor, speaker, or performer?